parakeet71/reasonClass/README.md

 - **Embedding model quality.** The router is only as good as the embeddings. gte-small (384-dim) works well for English; multilingual prompts may degrade.
 Upgrading to a larger embedding model (gte-base, 768-dim) would improve accuracy at the cost of ~2-3x latency.

-- **Single-region training data.** Trained on WildChat, a dataset of chatbot conversations.
+- **Single-region training data.** Trained on a subset of WildChat-4.8M, a dataset of chatbot conversations.
 Retrain with `train/deepseek_classify_prompt.py` on your own data.

 ## Requirements